hasibenurr/SocialMediaApp/README.md

 - Home page which has users all posts and recent views
 - Create new post page
 - User settings page

+Also implemented JWT based authentication logic in project. ^-^